akornatskyy/wheezy.caching/doc/userguide.rst

-:py:class:`~wheezy.caching.client.CacheClient` serves mediator purpose between a single entry point that implements Cache and one or many namespaces targeted to concrete cache implementations.
+:py:class:`~wheezy.caching.client.CacheClient` serves mediator purpose between a single entry point that implements Cache and one or many namespaces targeted to cache factories.

 :py:class:`~wheezy.caching.client.CacheClient` let partition application cache by namespaces effectively hiding details from client code.

-:py:class:`~wheezy.caching.client.CacheClient` acepts the following
+:py:class:`~wheezy.caching.client.CacheClient` accepts the following
 arguments:

-* ``namespaces`` - a mapping between namespace and cache
+* ``namespaces`` - a mapping between namespace and cache factory.
 * ``default_namespace`` - namespace to use in case it is not specified in cache operation.